Arastun Mahmudov: First Nagorno-Karabakh War

 On 28 January 1992, the Azerbaijani transport helicopter Mil Mi-8 operated by Mahmudov was reportedly shot down by Armenians near the town of Shusha.
 As a result of shot down, Mahmudov was tragically killed together with the whole crew.

 Honors

-Arastun Ispandi oghlu Mahmudov was posthumously awarded the title of the "National Hero of Azerbaijan" by Presidential Decree No. 337 dated 25 November 1992.
+Mahmudov was awarded the title of the "National Hero of Azerbaijan" by Presidential Decree No. 337 dated 25 November 1992.

 He was buried at a Martyrs' Lane cemetery in Baku.
 The secondary school No. 220 where he studied was named after him.
 In 2018, a documentary titled Battles in heaven was released.
 The documentary looks into memorials surrounding the lives and battlefields of Arastun Mahmudov.